MOUSE Corps Application

 My Values

-Each MOUSE Corps Candidate pledges to uphold a series of core values.
+Each Mouse Corps Candidate pledges to uphold a series of core values.

-As a MOUSE Corps Candidate, you commit to:
+As a Mouse Corps Candidate, you commit to:

 • Community: using skills, creativity, and knowledge to create a positive impact locally and globally